Quotes from Lee Iacocca about U.S. leadership, borrowing money and Henry Ford

 * “This is the day that makes the last three miserable years all seem worthwhile.
 We at Chrysler borrow money the old-fashioned way.
 We pay it back.”

-- His 1983 speech announcing Chrysler, now part of Fiat Chrysler Automobiles (FCHA.MI), was paying back the $1.2 billion in government-backed loans that helped save the company.
+- His 1983 speech announcing Chrysler, now part of Fiat Chrysler Automobiles, was paying back the $1.2 billion in government-backed loans that helped save the company.
 The money was paid back seven years early.

 “In my book, if you’re not No. 1, you’ve got to innovate.”